-You also need to stick to your priorities and make sure that you’re working towards your mission at community college to transfer to your dream university or just to get that 4.0 GPA at community college while obtaining your associates degree be transferring.
+You also need to stick to your priorities and make sure that you're consistently working towards your mission at community college to transfer to your dream university, or just to get that 4.0 GPA at community college while obtaining your associates degree before transferring.

-Let’s say your mission is to become the top student at community college and transfer to Ivy League universities, it’s a lot easier to make because you know what your priorities are and that once you’ve finished doing what you have to do to be a successful community college transfer, then you can take care of the rest.
+Let's say your mission is to become the top student at community college and transfer to an Ivy League university.
+This is a lot easier to achieve if you know what your priorities are and that once you've finished doing what you have to do to be a successful community college transfer, you can take care of the rest.

 That being said, the next role is very important...

 Tip #4: Hold Compassion in Your Heart

 Pursuing your mission, creating that self-confidence you need, and sticking to your priorities are all helpful community college tips to be a successful transfer student.
 See how here.